 The Ducati’s 849.4cc V-twin Testastretta engine has new cylinder heads, revised ports, hot cams, new pistons (increasing the compression ratio from 12.1 to 13.2:1) and new elliptical throttle bodies, up from 56mm to 60mm.
 Power is increased from a measured 122bhp to 126bhp over the old 848, which might not sound much but it’s given the 848 Evo a far more aggressive edge.
 The 848 Evo loves to be revved and when you do, it rewards you with savage acceleration.
 Being a big V-twin, you can still ride the torque, be lazy with the gears and cover ground almost as fast.

-The bad old days of dodgy electrics and iffy reliability has gone, Ducatis are now as dependable as the best Japanese bikes.
+The bad old days of dodgy Italian electrics and iffy reliability has gone, Ducatis of this era are as dependable as the best Japanese bikes.
 Service intervals are every 7500-miles and build quality is superb.

-Gone of the days of Ducatis being more expensive than its Japanese rivals.
-Costing just over ten grand, the 848 Evo is only £1000 more than an R6 and on par with bikes like the GSX-R1000 and Honda Fireblade.
+Costing just over ten grand new the 848 Evo was only slightly more than a Yamaha R6 at the time and on par with bikes like the Suzuki GSX-R1000 and Honda Fireblade.
 We know what we’d rather have… Find a Ducati 848 for sale.

 Insurance group: 17 of 17 – compare motorcycle insurance quotes now.

-The 848 Evo does without some of the flashy electronics of Ducati’s range-topping machines (although you can have Ducati datalooging as an optional extra), but it comes with new Brembos monobloc calipers, which are phenomenal, fully adjustable Showa suspension and a MotoGP replica mutli-function dash.
-Compare and buy parts for the Ducati 848 in the MCN Shop.
+The 848 Evo does without some of the flashy electronics of Ducati’s range-topping machines (although you can have Ducati datalogging as an optional extra), but it comes with Brembos monobloc calipers (which are phenomenal) fully adjustable Showa suspension and a MotoGP replica mutli-function dash.